Dr. Hall,

 Isn't that sad that you paid to make your smile beautiful with porcelain veneers but now it is turning yellow!
 Unfortunately, you can't lighten porcelain veneers once they are put in.
 If there is a defect in the material, the only way to get rid of the yellow tinge would be to re-do the porcelain veneers.
 If the surface has been damaged, they could be fixed by being polished.
 Either way, go to an expert cosmetic dentist, not just a dentist who advertises that he or she is a cosmetic dentist.

-You can lighten the teeth under the porcelain veneers by bleaching them, but you that won't get rid of the yellow color that is coming from the porcelain veneers.
+You can lighten the teeth under the porcelain veneers by bleaching them, but that won’t get rid of the yellow color that is coming from the porcelain veneers.

-Dr. Hall
+Dr. David Hall

 Click here to read the other cosmetic dentistry mistakes.